Improving Affordability of Prescription Drugs

 Patel was recently the lead author on a policy statement by the American Thoracic Society: Improving the Affordability of Prescription Medications for People with Chronic Respiratory Disease.

-What do you think can be done to lower medicines' prices in the U.S.?
+What do you think can be done to lower the price of medicines in the US?

 Patel: We can't implement any one solution.
 If we're really going to make changes around pharmaceutical policy in this country, there needs to be a long-term effort around that and we need to put resources behind that—not just monetary but people—to really look at solutions in both an evidence-based and nonpartisan manner.